 WhatsApp also lets you control who sees your profile photo, status updates, and other information.
 With these controls, you can make sure that you share your information with only the people you trust.
 However, internet service providers and malicious users on public networks could potentially see your data.
 Furthermore, as mentioned above, Facebook now also will have access to this data.

 If you are using WhatsApp, you may experience some common problems associated with the app.
-These include WhatsApp crashing frequently, unable to connect, message sending being too slow, or being unable to receive messages at all.
+These include WhatsApp crashing frequently, being unable to connect, message sending being too slow, or being unable to receive messages at all.